Wealthsimple vs. Justwealth in 2026

 Wealthsimple really promotes the fact that anyone can get started with them, even if they have only one dollar.

-Justwealth on the other hand is going to require you to deposit $5K in order to get started.
-I’d argue if you have less than that, it should just be in a low risk investment anyway, but that’s just me.
+Justwealth on the other hand, is going to require you to deposit $5K in order to get started.
+I’d argue that if you have less than that, it should just be in a low risk investment anyway, but that’s just me.
 Now, Justwealth does have two exceptions to their 5K rule: The FHSA and the RESP.
 Clearly they’re making a real effort here to attract young people!
 There are no minimums to open an FHSA or an RESP with Justwealth.

 Slight Winner: Justwealth